TrishC/Cleaning-Data/Codebook.md

 Variables containing the word "mean", without "()" were not extracted, as they were not considered to be aggregated at a similar level to the other variables extracted.
-4.Subject numbers from subject_test.txt and subject_train.txt were appended to
-the dataframe as factors
+4. Subject numbers from subject_test.txt and subject_train.txt were appended to the dataframe as factors
 5. Activities contained in y_test.txt and y_train.txt were appended to the data frame as factors, with labels converted to lower case